business-objects-board/bobj-toolbox/README.md

 Go to the url of the application [here](http://tools.bobj-board.org/).

-Provide your BOBJ dns (where your REST api is hosted, it is just adding `:6405/biprws` to generate the API endpoint), your BOBJ user and your BOBJ password (currently it work only using Enterprise authentication)
+Provide your BOBJ REST API endpoint, your BOBJ user and your BOBJ password (currently it work only using Enterprise authentication)

 ![login](login.png)